 1. Download the Christmas Campaign assets and use them in your own activity

 The Christmas in Chesterfield imagery is available for use by local businesses across their activity.
-There are a number of themes and assets, so there should be something that will work for your business and what’s even better is we have prepared them in a the right formats for all the different social media channels so no editing required:
+There are a number of themes and assets, so there should be something that will work for your business.
+What’s even better is we have prepared them in all the right formats for the different social media channels so no editing required:

 We want to encourage people to support our local retailers as much as possible, talk about your goods but also share information on the wider range of retailers we have across Chesterfield.

-Content Idea: If you are sending emails to your customers on your own products and services use these graphics alongside your own and link back to www.chesterfield.co.uk/christmas to highlight other Christmas shopping ideas there are.
+Content Idea: If you are sending emails to your customers on your own products and services, use these graphics alongside your own and link back to www.chesterfield.co.uk/christmas to highlight other Christmas shopping ideas in the town

 Eat and Drink Local

-Content Idea: You could share on your businesses internal email or intranet a message about supporting local food and drink businesses through lockdown – We have created a page about dining at home with local businesses during lockdown – https://www.chesterfield.co.uk/visiting/eating-out/dine-at-home/ you could share.
+Content Idea: You could share on your businesses internal email or intranet a message about supporting local food and drink businesses – We have created pages full of great ideas on where to eat and drink in the town which you could share, including:

 2. Spread the word on Social Media